ThomasSchuetz/C-Sharp-Teaching/CSharpTeaching/RefactoringWithLINQ/readme.md

-# Serialization exercise
+# LINQ exercise

 ## Objective

-Illustrate the benefits of asynchronous programming principles.
+Illustrate the usage of LINQ for refactoring existing code to improve readability.

 ## Setup

-The given WPF gui compares a synchronous, asynchronous and parallelized asynchonous execution of 6 tasks.
-The synchronous version has already been provided.
+The given library provides filtering and sorting methods that use ``foreach``-loops.

 ## Tasks

-* Check the synchronous version.
-Notice: During execution, the program freezes (you cannot see any progress or move/resize the window)
-* Implement the ``btn_startAsync_Click`` method
-* Implement the ``btn_startAsyncParallel_Click`` method
+Refactor these functions using LINQ.